At a glance: As a mobile advertiser, you'll want to understand invoice content and how to calculate conversions.

 If you are a client with an AppsFlyer package, which includes a given set of features and services, you know in advance the cost of your monthly package and this is reflected in your invoice.

 If you include premium AppsFlyer features in your package, their cost is added to the monthly package rate.

-The main factor that may cause fluctuations in your monthly invoice is the number of conversions AppsFlyer attributes for you.
-Whether your account has the basic PPU or advanced package, the number of conversions may affect the invoice's bottom line.
+The main factor, which can cause changes to your monthly invoice, is the number of conversions AppsFlyer attributes for you.
+It doesn't matter if you have a basic PPU or an advanced package, the number of conversions can affect the invoice bottom line.

 All attributed new app installs

 Engage existing users in a retargeting campaign that leads to app launches

 Engage former users in a retargeting campaign that leads to new installs and app launches

 How to calculate monthly conversions?

 Check and calculate the number of conversions billed to your account during the previous month.

 To calculate conversions for each app: